lsst-dm/dmtn-283/index.md

 ### Writing Datasets

 Users will want to be able to store datasets in a butler repository.
-For Data Preview 0.2 {cite:p}`RTN-041` three buckets on Google were used: one for the raw data, one for the the data release products themselves, and one for user products.
+For Data Preview 0.2 {cite:p}`RTN-041` three buckets on Google were used: one for the raw data (which used direct ingest URIs), one for the the data release products themselves, and one for user products.
-The first two buckets were read-only and the user bucket was accessed via the use of a chained datastore in the butler configuration.
+The first two buckets were read-only and the user bucket was accessed via the use of a chained datastore in the butler configuration (the DRP datastore was configured to reject all puts).

 In operations a similar pattern will be used in that the raw data and formal data products must be stored in read-only locations, but with the additional constraint that users will have [quotas](#quotas) on the amount of storage they can use.